onymous-games/breadwinner/rules/how_to_play.md

 ## Build new bots

 Role any of your dice which are not in a factory or on the map.
 The face-up numbers correspond to the bots you may build this turn.
-Choose desirable bots (other than Factory Errors) which you rolled and place these in empty BotFactories.
+Choose desirable bots (other than Research & Developments) which you rolled and place these in empty BotFactories.

+Bots:
+1. Drone
+1. Harvester
+1. Locust
+1. Soldier
+1. Shield
+1. Research & Development

 ## Deactivate friendly bots

 Deactivate any bot on the map or on a BotFactory tile.
 These bots may be re-rolled next turn.

-# Bot Dictionary
+# Bot Abilities

 ## Drone

-A small, flying bot equipped with a single bread seed.
-That's right, in the future, you don't bake bread.
-You grow it.

-### Actions:

-#### Plant
+### Plant

 Requirements:
 - Drone must be on a Land tile.